rmiguelac/scheduler/README.md

 **Scheduler** is a simple async API to schedule docker-based jobs.

-Scheduler allows the end-user to schedule jobs by its name at a relative or absolute time
+Scheduler allows the end-user to schedule jobs by its image at a relative or absolute time

 ## **Design Decisions**